Institute of Batteries

-Energy conversion and storage devices such as advanced rechargeable batteries and fuel cells are play critical role in all parts of our society, in communication and infrastructure, industry and transport.
-In many areas, the technological development is directly depend on the availability of such energy devices.
-Therefore, the market of advanced batteries and other energy conversion and storage devices is very competitive and rapidly growing.
+Energy conversion and storage devices such as advanced rechargeable batteries and fuel cells play a critical role in all parts of our society, in communication and infrastructure, industry and transport.
+In many areas, the technological development directly depends on the availability of such energy devices.
+Therefore, the market for advanced batteries and other energy conversion and storage devices is very competitive and rapidly growing.

-Human impact on the environment affects significantly the air, soil and water at first.
+Human impact on the environment affects significantly the air, soil, and water at first.
 The Green technologies are crucial for the further sustainable development and the present technologies should be made “greener”, and existing pollutions must be reduced/eliminated.
-Therefore, the development of effective technologies for air, soil and water decontamination are vital.
+Therefore, the development of effective technologies for air, soil and water decontamination is vital.

 To develop new materials for green energy storage, production, and transport; to develop innovative materials for zero environmental effect; to train and educate excellent specialists for Kazakhstan and internationally.